andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/custom-uitableviewcell-text-input-swift.md

 #### Set constraints, increase prototype cells count

 Use the document outline to set constraints.
-With the attributes inspector selected in the utilities pane, select &#8220;Dynamic Prototypes&#8221; for the Content property, and set the Prototype Count property to 1 (or more, depending on your needs).
+With the attributes inspector selected in the utilities pane, select "Dynamic Prototypes&#8221; for the Content property, and set the Prototype Count property to 1 (or more, depending on your needs).
 [<img src="http://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-1024x508.png" alt="Set Constraints and Prototype Cells" width="1024" height="508" class="alignnone size-large wp-image-11352" srcset="https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-1024x508.png 1024w, https://www.andrewcbancroft.com/wp-content/uploads/2015/02/Set-Constraints-and-Prototype-Cells1-300x149.png 300w" sizes="(max-width: 1024px) 100vw, 1024px" />][5]
 Configuring constraints on the table view will ensure that it displays properly on all device sizes and orientations.